premthomas/autonomous_driving/README.md

 # Autonomous driving (Level 1)
 ## Disclaimer
 This document has been created as a requirement for a Capstone project.
-With less than 3 weeks of development time, the methodology, code etc might not be of the higest quality and requires review.
+With less than 3 weeks of development time, the methodology, code etc. might not be of the highest quality and will require review.

 ## Description
 Level 1 Autonomus driving requires a human to have major control over the vehicle while the system provides some information.
 In this project, we use a camera to capture images of the road from the vehciles perspective, and classify them.
 There will be some assumptions made and these are listed at the end of this page.